 - A signed Early Decision Agreement (If you decide to apply Early Decision)

-- Self-reported or official scores from the SAT or ACT (optional for the Classes of 2025 and 2026)
+- Self-reported or official scores from the SAT or ACT (optional for the Classe of 2027)

 - Self-reported or official results on up to five SAT Subject Tests or AP Tests (optional, but strongly encouraged)